Fermionic systems for quantum information people: Mathematics of the parity superselection for fermions

 (For the proof, we have $\f{\Omega}_Y\in \f{\mathcal{B}}_Y^\pm$ if and only if $\f{\Theta}_Y\circ \f{\Omega}_Y = \pm \f{\Omega}_Y \circ \f{\Theta}_Y$ (by \eqref{eq:BYpmComm}), which holds if and only if $(\f{\Theta}_Y\circ \f{\Omega}_Y)(\f{A}_Y) = \pm (\f{\Omega}_Y \circ \f{\Theta}_Y)(\f{A}_Y)$ for all $\f{A}_Y\in \f{\mathcal{A}}_Y^{\pm'}$ (since $\f{\mathcal{A}}_Y^+$ and $\f{\mathcal{A}}_Y^-$ span $\f{\mathcal{A}}_Y$), which holds if and only if $\f{\Theta}_Y(\f{\Omega}_Y(\f{A}_Y))= \pm\pm'\f{\Omega}_Y(\f{A}_Y)$ for all $\f{A}_Y\in \f{\mathcal{A}}_Y^{\pm'}$ (by \eqref{eq:AYpm}), which is equivalent to $\f{\Omega}_Y(\f{A}_Y)\in\f{\mathcal{A}}_Y^{\pm\pm'}$ for all $\f{A}_Y\in \f{\mathcal{A}}_Y^{\pm'}$ (by \eqref{eq:AYpm}).)

 The subspace $\f{\mathcal{B}}_Y^+$ is called the \emph{``even subspace''} of $\f{\mathcal{B}}_Y$, which is also a subalgebra.
 As we have seen in \eqref{eq:BYpmComm} and \eqref{eq:BYpmComm2}, even maps do not change the fermionic operator parity, that is, the parity of the number of fermionic creation and annihilation operators in an operator monomial.
 In particular, it maps a physical operator to a physical one, which is necessary for representing a physical process.
-On the other hand, physical maps can meaningfully be given only for physical operators, so we call an even map $\f{\Omega}_X\in\f{\mathcal{B}}_X^+$ \emph{physical}, if it annihilates odd, or nonphysical operators, $\f{\Omega}_X\in\f{\mathcal{B}}_X^+$ and $\f{\Omega}_X(\f{A}_X)=0$ for all $\f{A}_X\in\f{\mathcal{A}}_X^-$.
-We call \emph{``physical subspace''} the subspace containing these \emph{``physically meaningful''}, or \emph{``physically defined maps''}.
+On the other hand, physical maps can meaningfully be given only for physical operators, so we call an even map $\f{\Omega}_X\in\f{\mathcal{B}}_X^+$ \emph{physically defined}, if it annihilates odd, or nonphysical operators, $\f{\Omega}_X\in\f{\mathcal{B}}_X^+$ and $\f{\Omega}_X(\f{A}_X)=0$ for all $\f{A}_X\in\f{\mathcal{A}}_X^-$.
+We note that this definition is an artefact, coming from our matrix algebraic (quantum information) point of view.
+Even if the unphysical subspace is not used, so there is no physical meaning of maps acting on that, we would like to have the domain of a map to be the whole algebra, and not to allow arbitrariness in the description of the map.
+For more details and the relevance of physicality, see Section~\ref{sec:ParityPhys}.

 The $\xi$-local properties in $\f{\mathcal{B}}_Y$ can also be given, using the fermionic products of maps \eqref{eq:mTPf}-\eqref{eq:mTPfp}, in the same way as in $\f{\mathcal{A}}_Y$, see \eqref{eq:localparity}.